tcrapts/touchbase-watcher/README.md

 * `job_dir` is the directory where the jobs are located.
 A job is a Python script, it will get the full path from the modified file as the first argument.
 * `jobs` lists the files and correspondings jobs.
 3. Start watching: `python watch.py`

+## Pushing to Touchbase
+Check out [this demo](https://github.com/tcrapts/touchbase-demo) for more details on pushing to the Touchbase API.